 - Spoon more of the enchilada sauce over the top of the rolls and then bake in the oven for 20 minutes until the zucchini is tender.
 If you would like a bit more cheese you can add it to the top of the enchiladas about 5 minutes before they are done and cook until it is melted.

 - While the enchiladas are cooking, make the sour cream by combining the soaked cashews, water, lemon juice, salt and vinegar in a food processor and blending until it has a thick and creamy consistency.

 - Once the enchiladas are cooked remove from the oven.
-If there is a lot of excess liquid at the bottom of the dish from the zucchini, spoon it out into the sink.
+If there is a lot of excess liquid at the bottom of the dish from the zucchini, spoon it out into the sink or you can also use a baster.
 Before serving sprinkle the enchiladas with chopped cilantro and serve with salsa, chopped avocado and sour cream.
 Enjoy!